-Specifies a block special file on the partition configuring the file system.
+Specifies a path name of the block special file on the partition configuring the file system.
 When this option is specified (not for all the file systems), only information about the file system corresponding to a specified device, and the procedure for executing the sfcadm(8) command that re-creates information on the management partition for that file system, are output.